finos/FDC3/docs/api/specs/webConnectionProtocol.md

 Check the SessionStorage key `FDC3-Desktop-Agent-Details` for a `DesktopAgentDetails` record.
 If it exists, then a navigation or refresh event may have occurred and the stored data MUST be sent when attempting to establish a connection to the DA.
 This ensures that the window can maintain a consistent `instanceId` between navigation or refresh events within an app.
 If it doesn't exist then proceed to step (2).

-Any data stored under the `FDC3-Desktop-Agent-Details` must conform to the [DesktopAgentDetails](../ref/GetAgent#persisted-connection-data) type.
+Any data stored under the `FDC3-Desktop-Agent-Details` MUST conform to the [DesktopAgentDetails](../ref/GetAgent#persisted-connection-data) type.

 Existing `DesktopAgentDetails` records MUST be used to limit discovery actions (in the next step) to the same mechanism as previously used or to skip the discovery step entirely if a `agentUrl` exists, indicating that the connection should be established by loading the URL into a hidden iframe and initiating communication with that instead.